Naurt-Ltd-Public/android-lite-sdk/README.md

 <br>

-Naurt Lite is a silent data collection SDK which accepts user metadata in JSON format, matches it with the current location data, and uploads it to Naurt's servers to process it into building entrance and parking spot data that can be accessed through our POI API.
+Naurt Lite is a silent data collection SDK which accepts user data about a destination in JSON format, matches it with the current location data, and uploads it to Naurt's servers to process it into building entrance and parking spot locations that can be accessed through our POI API.
 Before you begin, ensure you have a valid API key.
 If you don't, no worries.
-You can sign up for a free account on our [dashboard](https://dashboard.naurt.net/).
+You can sign up for a free account and key on our [dashboard](https://dashboard.naurt.net/).

 <br>